pragma-/pbot/doc/Commands.md

 You can insert the output from another command at any point within a command.
 This substitutes the command with its output at the point where the command was used.

+The syntax for substitution is:

+    <command &{ <command> } >

+Example:

     <pragma-> !echo This is &{echo a demonstration} of command substitution
        <PBot> This is a demonstration of command substitution

-For example, suppose you want to make a Google Image Search command.
+Suppose you want to make a Google Image Search command.
 The naive way would be to simply do:

     <pragma-> !factadd img /call echo https://google.com/search?tbm=isch&q=$args

 Unfortuately this would not support queries containing spaces or certain symbols.
-But never fear!
-We can use command substitution and the `uri_escape` function from the `func` command.
+To fix this, We can use command substitution and the `uri_escape` function from the `func` command.

 Note that you must escape the command substitution to insert it literally into the factoid otherwise it will be expanded first.